decaporg/decap-cms/website/content/docs/nextjs.md

 ## Publishing to GitHub and Netlify

-Create a new repository at GitHub (or one of the other supported git services) and follow the instructions on how to push existing files into your new respository.
+Create a new repository at GitHub (or one of the other supported git services) and follow the instructions on how to push existing files into your new repository.

 Now is probably also a good time to add a ```.gitignore``` file: